 Type Scale set in the search box.
 In the results, under Marketplace, select Virtual machine scale sets.
 Select Create on the Virtual machine scale sets page, which will open the Create a virtual machine scale set page.

 In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new resource group.
 Type myVMSSResourceGroup for the name and then select OK .

 Type myScaleSet as the name for your scale set.

-In Region, select a region that is close to you area.
+In Region, select a region that is close to your area.

-Leave the default value of ScaleSet VMs for Orchestrator.
+Leave the default value of ScaleSet VMs for Orchestration mode.

 Select a marketplace image for Image.
 In this example, we have chosen Ubuntu Server 18.04 LTS.